Sign In Register

 Is Burbank a Good Place to Live?

-Based on current data, Burbank receives an overall livability score of 3.4 out of 5.0, earning a grade of B. Key strengths include affordable housing.
+Based on current data, Burbank receives an overall livability score of 3.2 out of 5.0, earning a grade of B. Key strengths include low crime rates, affordable housing, abundant sunshine.
 Areas to be aware of include above-average unemployment, an elevated poverty rate, below-average incomes.
 Burbank offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs